vorpentine/bloxfruitsSea3Chests/README.md

 **Disclaimer:**

 This application is a fan-made tool and is not affiliated with Blox Fruits or Roblox Corporation.

-**Additional Information (Optional):**

-* Consider adding a screenshot of the app's interface.
-* If you plan on updating the app with new features, mention it in the readme.
-* You can provide a link to your GitHub repository or website for further information.

-This improved version provides a clearer description, highlights key features, and offers a user-friendly guide to get started.
-Remember to replace the bracketed text with the actual link to the Blox Fruits Wiki.